 F-1 students may work off-campus only with special permission.
 This permission may be granted in the following situations:

 Curricular Practical Training (CPT).
 This is temporary employment authorization directly related to an F-1 student’s academic program for which the work counts as course credit.
 According to immigration regulations, the work performed has to be in the student’s major field of study.
-Make an appointment to discuss this with the Immigration Specialist in the CIE if you are interested in this.
+Check out the CPT explanation page and the CPT form.